yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 Mozilla [says](https://youtu.be/R0s3WPU0WD0?si=XvoDf-HYR7Bz4Ybf&t=311) that the point of machine translations is to fill in the gaps, and that humans continue to review and approve translations.

-But marsf is telling us otherwise: the bot isn't filling in the gaps, it is overwriting stuff written by humans.
+But marsf is telling us otherwise: the bot isn't filling in the gaps, it is overwriting articles written by humans.
 Humans don't need to approve the bot, the bot approves itself.

 Mozilla knew when introducing machine translations that [the bot doesn't understand the style guides](https://youtu.be/R0s3WPU0WD0?si=-oOgSX-ch3aZaU9E&t=417) across various locales.
 Months later, marsf pointed out the same fact in their quit note.